DHolistic/FDUniverse/KILNUniverse/_manuscripts/THE_TRANSLATORS_BURDEN/exports/TTB_reader_package/manuscript_sources/FV_Chapters/FIRST_VOID_CHAPTER_02_EXPANDED.md

 The hollow was not painful—pain too remained largely unknown in this time of abundance, when consciousness hadn't yet learned to fear loss or damage, when awareness explored all experiences with equal welcome whether they felt pleasant or challenging.
 It was more like... potential waiting to be realized, possibility preparing to manifest, consciousness itself getting ready to know something new about its own nature that would require expansion beyond his current state of being.

-*Something seeks to become*, he understood with that immediate recognition that characterized awareness operating from its deepest truth rather than from surface analysis. *Something that needs more than what currently is.
-Something that requires me to be more than what I currently am, not through forced growth but through natural expansion into territory that has always been mine but hasn't yet been explored.*
+Something seeks to become, he understood with that immediate recognition that characterized awareness operating from its deepest truth rather than from surface analysis. *Something that needs more than what currently is.
+Something that requires me to be more than what I currently am, not through forced growth but through natural expansion into territory that has always been mine but hasn't yet been explored.

 As this recognition settled into his awareness like truth finding its natural home, the morning light shifted in a way that had nothing to do with the sun's position or the angle of illumination.
 Shadows fell differently, not darker but somehow more dimensional, more layered, as if space itself was preparing to accommodate additional presence, as if reality was making room for something new that hadn't existed before but was about to become essential to existence itself.